DevClad-Inc/devclad/apps/web/readme.md

     -   `login`:
         -   Validates whether the associated `username` (associated to the token) exists in GithubOAuth table.
 If it doesn't, an error is thrown.
 If it does, a refresh and access token is returned.
     -   The access and refresh tokens are saved in cookies and the user is redirected to `/`.

+**Note**: You might notice `@sendgrid/mail` being present in both `dependencies` and `devDependencies`.
+This is because `@sendgrid/mail` is used in the serverless function.
+Vercel Serverless function sort of fumbles the path of installed modules when testing locally, so it's added in both places.